Padmashree02/Image_Classification-DenseNet121/README.md

       : Load the network's config file (stored network's configuration / architexture detail).

       : Convert the image into blob format- helps the network to understand the image through blob format.
+        Note- the parameters of blob function to convert image into blob is as per the newtwork's configuration text file.

       : Set the blob image ready and pass the blob forward to the to the loaded model

-      : Receive the first layer of the output layers and flatten the layer wrt number of classes (1000)- this layer consists of the classification scores of all classes wrt to an input image
+      : Receive the first layer from the output layers and flatten the layer wrt number of classes (1000)- this layer consists of the classification scores of all classes wrt to an input image

       : From the flatten layer, search for the class's index and the score who has maximum classification score.